 5. Developing Teamwork and Appreciation

-Showing the equipment operators what the control room operators are doing and why certain actions take the time they do, leads to better equipment operator emergency support procedures training and a greater appreciation of teamwork.
+Equipment operators can see what the control room operators are doing and why certain actions take as long as they do.
+This transparency leads to better emergency support procedures training and a greater appreciation of teamwork.

 6. Proactive Training